AIMMOTH/endpoints-objectify-oauth2-scala-scalajs-angular/README.md

 - Remove RestService
 - Move EndpointsFacade to endpoints pacakge
-- Set source for Scala JS to src/main/scalajs and remove Objectify dependency in SBT
+- Set source for Scala JS to src/main/scalajs and remove Objectify dependency in SBT scalaSource in Compile := baseDirectory.value / "src"
 - Make it work and make sure it works on App Engine.
 Needs Java 7 compilation!